Working in the UK after your studies have ended

 Applying to stay in the UK to work

-If at the end of your course you apply to stay in the UK under a work route, for example a Tier 2 visa, you can work full-time until your work application is decided.
+If at the end of your course you apply to stay in the UK under another work route, for example a Tier 2 visa, you can work full-time until your work application is decided.

 You must not take work that is in breach of your student conditions.
 For example, you must not fill a permanent vacancy or take work as a professional sportsperson or entertainer.
-However, if you have Tier 4 leave, and you have completed a course at UWE, the Immigration Rules allow you to start your Tier 2 job after you have applied for Tier 2 leave and before the Home Office makes a decision on that application, even if the job is a permanent vacancy.
+However, if you have Tier 4 leave, and you have completed a course at UWE Bristol, the Immigration Rules allow you to start your Tier 2 job after you have applied for Tier 2 leave and before the Home Office makes a decision on that application, even if the job is a permanent vacancy.